PaskLab/adastry-ui/docs/docs/get-started/verified-accounts.md

 :::tip

 Even if you're a fast typer and do prefer password authentication, we still strongly suggest verifying one or more accounts.
-This will give you a way to access your account if you lose your username or password.
+This will allow you to access your account if you lose your username or password.

 :::